-If you’re wondering how much a Master’s degree in Writing with a specialization in Book Publishing might cost, this handy tuition estimator is exactly what you need.
+If you’re wondering how much a Master’s degree in Book Publishing might cost, this handy tuition estimator is exactly what you need.
 When it comes to paying for your graduate degree at Portland State University, everything you need to know is available on the Enrollment Management and Student Affairs website.
 This website covers the three main types of funding assistance that are available to graduate students: financial aid, scholarships, and graduate assistantships.

 Unfortunately, the graduate program in Book Publishing does not have any dedicated financial aid or scholarship arrangements, so applicants for these two forms of financial assistance will be entering the general pool of prospective PSU graduate students.